-Our commercial revenue, if any, will be derived from sales of AZSTARYS, APADAZ or any of our other product candidates for which we obtain regulatory approval.
-We expect that our only source of revenues will be through payments arising from our license agreements with Commave and KVK, and through any other future arrangements related to one of our other product candidates.
-To date, we have generated revenue from the KP415 License Agreement in the form of the non-refundable upfront payment of \$10.0 million, of which we paid Aquestive \$1.0 million as a royalty payment, a regulatory milestone payment of \$5.0 million following the FDA's acceptance of the AZSTARYS NDA, of which we paid Aquestive \$0.5 million as a royalty payment, reimbursement of out-of-pocket third-party research and development costs and payments related to the performance of consulting services.
-In addition, we have generated revenue under the Corium Consulting Agreement and other consulting arrangements for the performance of consulting services as well as reimbursement of out-of-pocket third-party costs associated with those services.
-We cannot guarantee that either Commave or KVK will be able to successfully commercialize AZSTARYS or our product candidates covered under the KP415 License Agreement, or APADAZ, or that we will ever receive any payments under the KP415 License Agreement from commercial sales of APADAZ or any future payments under the APADAZ License Agreement.
+Our commercial revenue is, and will be, primarily derived from sales of AZSTARYS, APADAZ or any of our product candidates for which we obtain regulatory approval.
+We expect that our only source of revenues will be through payments arising from our license agreements with Commave and KVK, and through any other future arrangements related to one of our product candidates.
+To date, we have generated revenue from the KP415 License Agreement, reimbursement of out-of-pocket third-party costs, and the performance of consulting services.
+We cannot guarantee that either Commave will be able to successfully commercialize AZSTARYS or our product candidates covered under the KP415 License Agreement, or KVK will be able to successfully commercialize APADAZ, or that we will ever receive any payments under the APADAZ License Agreement from commercial sales of APADAZ or any future payments under the APADAZ License Agreement.
 We also do not know when, if ever, any other product candidate will be commercially available.

-Royalties and Contract Costs
+Royalties and Direct Contract Acquisition Costs

-The components of our royalties and contract costs are royalties and expenses directly attributable to revenue.
-To date, we have generated revenue from the KP415 License Agreement in the form of the non-refundable upfront payment of \$10.0 million, a regulatory milestone payment of \$5.0 million following the FDA's acceptance of the AZSTARYS NDA, reimbursement of out-of-pocket third-party research and development costs and payments related to the performance of consulting services.
-In connection with the KP415 License Agreement, we paid Aquestive a royalty equal to 10% of the upfront license payment we received in the third quarter of 2019 and 10% of the regulatory milestone, related to the acceptance of the NDA, we received in the second quarter of 2020.
+The components of our royalties and direct contract acquisition costs are royalties and expenses directly attributable to revenue.
+To date, we have generated revenue from the KP415 License Agreement, reimbursement of out-of-pocket third-party costs and the performance of consulting services.
+In connection with the KP415 License Agreement, we paid Aquestive a royalty equal to 10% of the upfront license payment and all regulatory milestone and royalty payments.
 In addition, we capitalized incremental costs directly attributable to the KP415 License Agreement, these costs are amortized to royalties and contract costs as revenue is recognized.